 The growth rate of the crop is closely related to the amount of solar radiation captured by the leaves.
 Research has shown that canola leaves influence seed yield at early growth stages by influencing the development of the plant’s overall sink capacity, pod set and early seed development.
-Rapid leaf development also encourages root growth, reduces soil moisture evaporation and shades weeds.
+Rapid leaf development also encourages root growth, reduces soil moisture evaporation and competes with unwanted weeds.
 There is a positive correlation between seed yield and maximum leaf area index (LAI).

 Leaf growing rate

 Leaf area index (LAI) is a measure of the upper surface area of leaves per unit of ground surface.
 An LAI of four refers to four square metres of leaf surface area per square metre of ground surface.
 An LAI of about four is required for the crop canopy to intercept about 90 per cent of the incoming solar radiation.
-The larger the leaf area the crop can expose to the sun, the more dry matter the crop can produce per day.
+The larger the leaf area the crop can expose to the sun, the more dry matter the crop can accumulate per day.
 The more dry matter, the greater the potential yield.

 Plants in low population density crops (ex.
 20 plants per square metre) have a higher LAI than plants in high population density crops (126 plants per square metre).
-Plants compete with each other for light, moisture and nutrients.
+Plants compete with each other for light, soil moisture and nutrients.
 In uneven germinating crops the leaf area of early emerging plants can become large enough to cause weak, spindly growth or stunting and death of later emerging plants.

-Growth stage 2
+Canola growth stage 2

-Growth stage 3: Stem elongation
+Canola growth stage 3: Stem elongation

 |30||stem elongation (bolting) begins|